Your speech will, in part, depend on whether your parents are also giving a speech or if you’re delivering it on behalf of your family.

 Our advice?
 Think of all your best stories about your sister and see if there’s a common theme.
 Or even just one, really great story that gets across EVERYTHING you want to pay tribute to.

-As well as your sister, you also have to pay tribute to your new brother-in-law (or sister-in-law obvs).
-Try to say more than just platitudes and give a sense of his character too.
+- As well as your sister, you also have to pay tribute to your sister’s new partner.
+Try to say more than just platitudes and give a sense of their character too.
 What have you two bonded over?

 Sister of the Bride – The Rules